ChrisRG/aor/Domenichi/README.md

 ## Note on file names

-The files are named following the order of scans found at Annotated Books online:
+The files are named following the order of scans found at Annotated Books Online:

 http://abo.annotatedbooksonline.com/#binding-33-1

 Since each scan consists of two pages, file names include either "left" or "right" to distinguish between the two.
-Actual pagination can be found in the <page> element for each file.
+Actual pagination can be found in the 'page' element for each file.